...

 title = {Recovering Detail in 3D Shapes Using Disparity Maps},

-booktitle = {ECCV Workshop, Learning to Generate 3D Shapes and Scenes},
+journal = {ECCV Workshop, Learning to Generate 3D Shapes and Scenes},

 year = {2022},